Inguinal Hernia (Groin Hernia)

 - If you lift weights, have an expert check your technique.

 - Seek treatment for conditions that cause chronic coughing or sneezing.

 - Seek treatment for chronic constipation.
 Diet and lifestyle changes often help.

 - Exercise to build core strength and keep your abdominal muscles fit.

 Outlook / Prognosis

-What is the prognosis (outlook) for someone who has had inguinal hernia repair?
+What is the prognosis after hernia repair?